Mohamed-Abdelfattah/qouates-app/README.md

 My Impelementation of a code-along tutorial that was part of [React - The Complete Guide](https://www.udemy.com/course/react-the-complete-guide-incl-redux/) course on Udemy, the app was built with React.js including api node to a firbase database.

 The app enables anyone to see quoates or add a new ones.
+Quoates can be veiewed:
+- in list form which can be sorted in ascending (oldest to newst) or descending (newest to oldest).
+- in detailed/fullscreen view which enables interacting to it by adding comments.

 ## Notes